- Health Studies

-Louise is joint principal investigator with Prof Jen Cleland on a new mixed methods study from November 2020 on enhancing recruitment and retention of rural doctors in Scotland, funded by the Chief Scientist Office.
+I am joint principal investigator with Prof Jen Cleland on a new mixed methods study from October 2020 on enhancing recruitment and retention of rural doctors in Scotland, funded by the Chief Scientist Office.

-Louise also supervises PhD student Jade Howard on the experiences of families with inherited motor neurone disease.
+I also supervise PhD student Jade Howard on the experiences of families with inherited motor neurone disease.
 The Motor Neurone Disease Association have awarded funding for 2019-21 to make interviews conducted as part of this PhD into a public resource on Healthtalk.

 Bridging the translation gap between learning disability policy and practice in search of flourishing lives.
 NIHR Schhol for Social Care Research.
 (PI Sara Ryan)